Xalgorithms/general-documentation/docs/xalgo-2.0.md

 rule packages (described above).

-When creating a notebook using the project's instance of JupyterHub, the notebook will be required contain a reference to a GitHub repository.
+When creating a notebook using the project's instance of JupyterHub, the notebook will be required to contain a reference to a GitHub repository.
 When the notebook is saved, it will be committed (or updated) in the root of the repository.
 A directory with the same name as the notebook will also be created.
 This directory will contain the